ethyca/fides/docs/fides/docs/installation/configuration.md

 [api]
 database_url = "postgresql://postgres:postgres@localhost:5432/fidesctl"
 test_database_url = "postgresql://postgres:postgres@localhost:5432/fidesctl_test"

+# The following are set to their current default values
+log_destination = ""    # Also accepts: Any valid file path
+log_level = "INFO"      # Also accepts: TRACE, DEBUG, WARNING, ERROR, CRITICAL (Not case sensitive) log_serialization = ""  # Also accepts: JSON (Not case sensitive)
 ```

 By default fidesctl will look for a configuration file in the following three places: